Report into sinking of Mike Lynch’s superyacht Bayesian to be published

 Italian authorities previously said the most likely cause of the sinking was a downburst, which happens when powerful winds descend from a thunderstorm and spread out quickly after hitting the ground.

-The MAIB is investigating as the Bayesian was registered in the Isle of Man.
+The MAIB is investigating as the Bayesian was registered in the UK.

 Inquest proceedings in the UK are looking at the deaths of Mr Lynch and his daughter, as well as Morgan Stanley International bank chairman Jonathan Bloomer, 70, and his wife, Judy Bloomer, 71, who were all British nationals.